Explicit rank bounds for cyclic covers: Essential surfaces and essential intersections

-We will frequently take Lemma \ref{not large} for granted below, and if a map is not large only consider its restriction to some curve.

-\begin{proof}[Proof of Proposition \ref{essential intersection}] We assume without loss of generality that $A,B \subset \mathit{int}\, S$.
+\begin{proof}[Proof of Proposition \ref{essential intersection}] We assume without loss of generality that $A,B \subset \mathrm{int}\, S$.
 If $C$ and $C'$ are surfaces with property $(\ast)$, then $C$ is homotopic into $C'$ and vice-versa.
 Hence Lemma \ref{homotopy to iso}(\ref{homeo to iso}) implies that they are isotopic, establishing uniqueness.

 Now let $B_0$ be a representative of the isotopy class of $B$ in $S$ with the property that $\partial B_0$ meets $\partial A$ transversely in the smallest possible number of points, and let $C_0$ be the union of the components of $A\cap B_0$ that are large.
-(In the language of \cite{BCSZ}, $C = \call(A \cap B_0)$.)
-The proof of \cite[Proposition 4.2]{BCSZ} implies that every large map $f\co K \to S$ homotopic into $A$ and $B$ is homotopic into $C_0$.
+(In the language of \cite{BCSZ}, $C_0 = \call(A \cap B_0)$.)
+The proof of \cite[Proposition 4.2]{BCSZ} implies that for any polyhedron $K$, every large map $f\co K \to S$ that is homotopic into $A$ and $B$ is also homotopic into $C_0$.
+(Recall from Definition \ref{large'n'stuff} that $f\co K\to S$ is \textit{large} if $f_*(\pi_1 K_0)$ is non-abelian for each component $K_0$ of $K$.)
 We will construct $C$ by adding annular components to $C_0$.